 Both flat and National Hunt events use the same left-handed track at Listowel.
 Somewhat unusual in its configuration, the track features a standard oval layout of around a mile in circumference, but also an alternative back section which, rather than running straight, it instead curves throughout, creating a triangular track of close to 1m2f in distance.

-National Hunt handicap events have been a happy hunting ground for favourite backers, with the jolly winning 32.5% of such events, resulting in a profit of £15.84 to £1 level stakes.
+National Hunt handicap events have been a happy hunting ground for favourite backers, with the jolly winning 32.5% of such events, resulting in a net win of £15.84 to £1 level stakes.
 On the flat, none handicap events for runners aged four and older (58%, £2.04), and 3yo handicaps have fared best (37%, £4.33).

 Listowel Flat Course